waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Conclusion:** Gates did not open.
 Direct interaction is not the solution.
 - **Hypothesis 2 (Falsified):** A hidden switch exists in one of the statues.
   - **Test:** Systematically interacted with all four statues in the room.
-  - **Conclusion:** None of the statues contained a switch.
+  - Hypothesis 3 (Falsified): A hidden trigger plate exists on a floor tile within the sealed room.
-- **Current Hypothesis:** A hidden trigger plate exists on a floor tile within the sealed room.
+  - Test: Systematically walked over every single walkable tile in the sealed room.
-  - **Plan:** Use the `systematic_searcher` tool to step on every walkable tile in the room until the trigger is found.
+  - Conclusion: No floor tile acted as a trigger.
+The gates remain closed.
+This hypothesis is incorrect.
+The solution is not in this room under the current conditions.
+Retreating to heal and rethink.